DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/tutorials/3d-transformation/3d-transformation-tutorial.rst

 3D Transformation Tutorial
 ==========================

+When reading this page, we assume you have understood the :ref:`3d transformation concept`

 There are three objects, A/B/C. A sits on the world origin.
 Known that:

 * [B in A] = [100, 100, 50, 60, 0, 0]
 * [C in B] = [0, 0, -40, 0, 0, 0]